John C. Herbert: Maryland planter and politician

 Following his marriage Herbert resettled in Prince George's County, Maryland in 1805, and began operating a plantation using enslaved labor.
 Three years later, he won election to the Maryland House of Delegates, and won re-election several times, serving from 1808 to 1813.
 In his last two terms he was speaker of the House (in 1812 and 1813).
 Following his military and Congressional service discussed below, Herbert served in the Maryland State Senate from 1826 until 1830.

 Herbert operated plantations using enslaved labor.
 In 1810, his household included 7 white people and 45 enslaved people, and a decade later, he owned 46 slaves.
 In 1840, the last census in his lifetime the number of Herbert's slaves dropped dramatically, possibly as he provided his daughters with dowries.

 War of 1812

 He recruited a cavalry troop and served as captain of the Bladensburg Troop of Horse during the War of 1812.

 Congress

 In 1814, Herbert was elected as a Federalist to the Fourteenth and Fifteenth Congresses, serving from March 4, 1815, to March 3, 1819.
 During the Fifteenth Congress, Herbert was chairman of the Committee on the District of Columbia.
 He retired to his estate "Walnut Grange" in Beltsville, Maryland, in 1820 and resumed farming as well as his legal practice and political activities.
 He served as a Presidential elector from Maryland in 1824.

 Death and legacy

 John Carlyle Herbert died in Buchanan, Botetourt County, Virginia visiting his daughter Emma and her family.
-His remains were returned to Maryland and interred at Greenmount Cemetery in Baltimore, Maryland.
+His remains were returned to Maryland and interred at Green Mount Cemetery in Baltimore, Maryland.
 St. Bartholomew's Episcopal Church in Laytonsville, Maryland, which he helped form as Zion Parish, remains an active congregation.